 - Contradicting your item condition in item specifics with photos or your item description

 - Including terms in the wrong field of your listing, such as including shipping terms in the Condition description field of the item

 - Including extra or unrelated keywords or brands in your item specifics

 - Including information that is not specific to that field, such as a color in the manufacturer part number or the brand of your item in the item specific for size

-- Using inaccurate or misleading information for required product details (such as "Does not apply" or "N/A" for required product information (such as brand, UPC, or MPN), or information other than what the manufacturer provided, if the manufacturer has provided that information for your product
+- Using inaccurate or misleading information for required product details (such as "Does not apply" or "N/A") when describing required product identifiers (such as brand, UPC, or MPN), or information other than what the manufacturer provided, if the manufacturer has provided that information for your product

 Keyword spamming is when people use words or details (such as brands, item condition, model names, pop culture terms, product names, style, and type) that have nothing to do with their items so that their listings will show up in search results.
 Since this clutters eBay and makes buying and selling more difficult, we don't allow keyword spamming (see also brand names).Allowed

 - All the words in your listing or product have to be completely true and refer only to the item for sale

 - For lot listings, you can specify all the different items in the lot.
 For example: "This lot includes 2 pairs of shoes, 2 shirts, 1 pair of pants, 3 pairs of shorts, and a jacket."

 - You can use synonyms to describe an item.
 For example, you can call a handbag a purse

 - Calling out similarities – for example, when selling a DVD, don't talk about Blu-ray discs

 - Comparisons between products aren't allowed.
 For example, you can't say things like "shirt not pants" or "video not Nano"